F5Networks/f5-ci-docs/docs/kubernetes/kctlr-modes.rst

 -------------

 :code:`Nodeport` mode is the default mode of operation for the |kctlr|.
-From a configuration standpoint, it's easier to set up and more compatible with the `Kubernetes Cluster`_, as it doesn't require you to add your BIG-IP system to the Kubernetes `Cluster Network`_.
+From a configuration standpoint, it's easier to set up since it doesn't matter what Kubernetes `Cluster Network`_ you use.

-As shown in the diagram below, :code:`nodeport` mode uses 2-tier load balancing: the |kctlr| load balances requests to Nodes, which in turn load balance requests to Pods.
+As shown in the diagram below, :code:`nodeport` mode uses 2-tier load balancing:

+#.
+The |kctlr| load balances requests to Nodes.
+#.
+Nodes load balance requests to Pods.

 .. figure:: /_static/media/k8s_nodeport.png

 **Important limitations to consider:**

-- The `Kubernetes Services`_ you want to manage must use :code:`type: NodePort`.
+- The Kubernetes Services you want to manage must use :code:`type: NodePort`. [#servicetype]_
-- You can't use the full BIG-IP feature set (L7 services like persistence are not available).
-- Introduces extra latency.
-- BIG-IP system can't load balance directly to Pods.
+- The BIG-IP system can't load balance directly to Pods, which means:

+  - some BIG-IP services, like L7 persistence, won't behave as expected;
+  - there's extra latency; and
   - |kctlr| has limited visibility into Pod health.

 If you want to use NodePort mode, continue on to :ref:`Install the BIG-IP Controller in Kubernetes <install-kctlr>`.